victwj/classroom/javascript/readme.md

 - `spec` contains all information to make an instance, `my` is a container shared by constructors in the inheritance chain (optional)

+### Arrays
+- Arrays in JavaScript aren't like arrays in other languages; they are objects with array-like properties
+- `arr[1]` is converted to `arr["1"]`, like the way to access an object; significantly slower than real arrays
+- Create an array using `var arr = [];`
+- `arr.length` returns length, but it is not an upper bound; there is no out-of-index, and it doesn't allocate more space for the array
+- `delete` can be used to remove elements from the array, leaving an undefined hole; don't use it
+- Object vs. array rule: if property names are sequential integers, then use an array

 ### The Good Parts
 - JavaScript makes it easy to define global variables, but globals increase the chance of bad interactions and reduces readability